 Is your PC freezing?
 Or have you started hearing loud CPU fan noise coming from your computer?
-There are many reasons for high CPU utilization in Linux, but the most common one is a misbehaving app.
-Read on to find out how you can fix high CPU usage in Linux.
+There are many reasons for high CPU utilization in Linux, but the most common is a misbehaving app.
+Read on to learn how you can fix high CPU usage in Linux.

 A misbehaving app can bring even the fastest processors to their knees.
 You can use the System Monitor app or

 top in the Terminal to find the problematic application.

 By default, all processes are sorted according to their CPU utilization, with the most CPU-hungry ones at the top.
 If an app is always in one of the top five slots with a CPU utilization rate significantly higher than the rest, you’ve found the culprit.

 kill.
 You can use these tools to change the priority of any process or forcefully stop it.

 An app’s nice priority refers to the amount of CPU resources it’s allowed to use compared to the other running processes.
 Nice accepts values from +19 to -20.
 The higher the number, the lower the priority.

 In top, press r and enter the problematic app’s PID.
 Try changing it to a “+5” value, and if that doesn’t help, retry with “+10,” “+15,” and finally the lowest possible priority, “+19.”

 If the app is unresponsive, you should stop it immediately.
 Press k while in top, enter the PID, press Enter, and the app will be gone.

 If the problem persists every time you run the app, updating it may fix the issue.